Traves-Theberge/pdf-to-mdx-converter/README.md

-# PDF to MDX Converter
+# PDF to MDX Converter With PDF VIEWER, MDX Viewer and MDX Editor.

 This project is a web application designed to convert PDF files into MDX (Markdown with JSX) format.
 Users can upload a PDF, view its content, convert it to MDX, edit the MDX content, and preview the result.